dpal07/gatling_java_poc/README.md

     -  Enter a simulation name : [The simulation will display on the Gatling Cloud.
 The same class can have different simulations]
     -  Choose the load injectors region :[select the load region]
 - Run 'sh scripts/run-sqs-script.sh' to run the sqs test script.
+- Executing tests in local docker container:
+  - Run, sh scripts/run_local.sh, this will create the local docker container and then run the tests inside the container.
+- Executing a test using maven command :
+  - mvn clean gatling:test -Dgatling.simulationClass=<simulation class name>

  ### Note: